-Students needing academic adjustments or learning-support services at Houghton College must contact the Center for Academic Success and Advising (CASA), 222 Chamberlain Center, Houghton College, Houghton NY 14744 (585-567-9262).
+Students needing academic adjustments or learning-support services at Houghton College must contact Academic Support and Accessibility Services, Center for Student Success, Houghton College, Houghton NY 14744 (585-567-9622).

-Students needing facility adjustments must also notify the the Center for Academic Success and Advising (CASA), Houghton College, Houghton NY 14744 (585-567-9239).
+Students needing facility adjustments must also notify Academic Support and Accessibility Services, Houghton College, Houghton NY 14744 (585-567-9622).